vinaydhegde/vinaydhegde.github.io/_posts/2021-05-14-LinuxFundamentals.md

 ### Listing files with `ls`
-`ls` list files (and directories) in the current diectory `ls -R` list files in current directory and sub directories `ls -l` long listing. show all fields/coloumns including permissions `ls -lt` sort by modification time, newest first
+`ls` list files (and directories) in the current diectory `ls -a` show hidden files also
+`ls -R` list files in current directory and sub directories `ls -l` long listing. show all fields/coloumns including permissions `ls -lt` sort by modification time, newest first
 `ls -ltr` sort by modification time, newest last
 `ls -d` or `ls -ld` list directories themselves, not their contents.
 Useful, when you have to check permission of a directory `ls -il` list inode or index number also
+`ls -S` sort files by size

 ### Using wildcards
+`ls *` list everything recursively
+`ls a*` list everything recursively which starts with 'a'.
+Note: if a directory starts with 'a', all files in it will be listed.
+`ls -d a?d*` list files which starts with 'a' and followed by any sigle character and then char 'd' followed by any number of characters.
+For ex: audit
+Note: when '-d' is used, it won't search recursively `ls -d a[nu]*`list files which starts with 'a' and followed by 'n' or 'u' and then any characters.
+For ex: anaconda, audit `ls -d m[a-e]*`list files whcih startes with 'm' and second char can be either 'a' or 'b' or 'c' or 'd' or 'e' followed by any characters.
+For ex: maillog, messages

 ### Copying files with `cp`